 I think ‘golden syrup’ might be what we call corn syrup, perhaps one of our readers can say if this is the case.
 Many thanks to those emailing and also sharing via their comments that Golden Syrup is different from corn syrup, it is a treacle (uncrystallized syrup), a form of sugar syrup.
 It is commonly used in making sweet recipes, Lyle’s Golden Syrup is available online at Amazon.

 Touring the building, a key project they saw was an innovative one to support those young people who self-harm.
 “Alumina” is an online self-referral system – a first step on the road to recovery for some young people, Youthscape says.

 An interesting sidebar, the woman you see above right happens to be Ruth Corden, sister of entertainer James Corden.
 (Thank you to @Anna of HRH The Duchess of Cambridge blog for the tip on this.)
-In addition to its work with young people Youthscape is also a nationally recognized training centre.
+In addition to its work with young people, Youthscape is also a nationally recognized training center.
 Below, the Duke and Duchess in front of the Innovation Wall, where new ideas are posted for consideration.

 Today was the official opening of the Youthscape facility, William and Kate unveiled a graphic on one of the walls to commemorate their visit and the opening.

 The duo also met representatives of CHUMS, an organization providing bereavement, trauma and emotional wellbeing services to children and young people in the area.
 Below, CHUMS elephants given to Kate and William for George and Charlotte.

 Kate accepting a lovely bouquet of flowers as she leaves Bute Mills with William.